CurveDocs/curve-docs/docs/curve_dao/VotingEscrow/VotingEscrow.md

     Getter method to check if `_wallet` is whitelisted.

-    !!!tip
-        Make sure to call this function on the SmartWalletChecker contract and not on the VotingEscrow contract!

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `_wallet`   |  `address` | Address to check whitelist for |

+    !!!tip
+        Make sure to call `check(_wallet: address)` directly on the SmartWalletContract itself.

     ??? quote "Source code"